-I’ve been using Closte for the last 7 months and I’m very happy with it.
+I’ve been using Closte for more than an year now and I’m pleased with it.

-This is an honest review from a happy customer.
+This post is an honest review from a happy customer.
 I’m not affiliated to Closte.com.

 Table of Contents